Celestial monarch: Ecology and behavior

+Barely anything is known about this species breeding behaviour.
+Immature birds have been seen in the months of May in Luzon and December in Negros.
+Males with enlarged gonads have been collected in April on Samar and May to June on Mindanao.
+Mating behaviour, nesting behaviour and nests are undescribed.

 Habitat and conservation status

 Its natural habitat is tropical moist lowland forests up to 750 meters above sea level but usually much lower.
 It is believed to be a riverine specialist especially in areas with a distinct dry season.
 It is often seen in the canopy.

 IUCN has assessed this bird as vulnerable with estimates the population to be just 1,000 to 2,499 mature individuals remaining with the population continuing to decrease due to habitat loss.

 Lowland forests is the most threatened type of forest in the country.
 This is due to them being deforested for high-value lumber and destroyed through Slash-and-burn or kaigin.
 This bird is now extremely rare in Luzon with most records now being in Mindanao and Samar.
 Majority of the records in Mindanao are in Bislig, Surigao del Sur which has faced rapid destruction in the past few years after the company that once owned a concession was closed down in 2005 and was overrun with illegal logging and converted into exotic monoculture plantations which cannot support these birds.
 This beautiful insectivore is declining rapidly, with recent surveys revealing its presence at only 10 sites with many local extinctions occurring in its former range.
 The West Visayas sub-species rabori is now feared extinct.
 Widespread and continuing reduction of its lowland habitat leaves its population severely fragmented and its status is vulnerable according to the Red Data Book of Threatened Birds of Asia.The Philippine Red List goes further lists the celestial monarch as critically endangered.

 It has been recently recorded in the protected areas in the Northern Sierra Madre Natural Park and Samar Island Natural Park and two further sites proposed for conservation funding on Tawi-Tawi and Dinagat Islands.
 However, these "protected" areas face lax protection and enforcement from Illegal logging and land conversion.
 As of 2021 there are no species specific conservation plans.

+Conservation actions proposed are more surveys across its range and in areas with suitable habitat for this bird.
+This bird has not been recorded in Luzon since the 2010s, Negros and Sibuyan since the 1970s and Tawi-tawi in the 1990s so these areas must be resurveyed to verify if they still exist.
+The islands of Leyte and Panay may also hold these birds.
+In 2024, a biologist from the Philippine Eagle Foundation reported hearing this bird in Leyte but this record is yet to be fully verified.
+More effective management and protection of its habitat must be done to better protect this bird.
+It's also proposed that this species may be a flagship species due to its striking appearance.